Frenzal Rhomb

 Frenzal Rhomb are an Australian punk rock band that formed in 1992 in Sydney.
+The band's current lineup consists of lead vocalist Jason Whalley, guitarist Lindsay Mcdougall, drummer Gordon Forman, and bassist Michael Dallinger.

-Three of the group's albums have entered the top 20 on the ARIA Albums Chart: A Man's Not a Camel (1999), Hi-Vis High Tea (2017) and Smoko at the Pet Food Factory (2011).
-Hi-Vis High Tea reached 9th position in the charts.
-The group has supported Australian tours by The Offspring, Bad Religion, NOFX, and Blink-182.
-Frenzal Rhomb have also toured in the United States, United Kingdom, Canada, Japan, South Africa, Israel and Taiwan.
+Though the band's mainstream success has been minimal, four of the group's albums have entered the top 20 on the ARIA Albums Chart: A Man's Not a Camel (1999), Smoko at the Pet Food Factory (2011), Hi-Vis High Tea (2017) and The Cup of Pestilence (2023).
+Hi-Vis High Tea charted the highest of these, peaking at number nine in the charts.
+The group has also supported Australian tours by American punk bands such as The Offspring, Bad Religion, NOFX, The Lawrence Arms and Blink-182.
+Frenzal Rhomb have also toured in the United States, United Kingdom, Canada, Japan, South Africa and Taiwan.
 The band has undergone several line-up changes, with lead vocalist Jason Whalley serving as the band's sole constant member.